Answers to frequently asked questions.

 For competition performance rights, proceed directly to the Performance Rights page to complete and submit your application.

-Provided there are no restrictions on the title, and the venue is not located in New York City or Los Angeles, or a country other than the United States or Canada, you can expect to receive a professional or nonprofessional performance license and invoice by email immediately following your application.
+Provided there are no restrictions on the title in your area, and the venue is not located in New York City or Los Angeles, or a country other than the United States or Canada, you can expect to receive a professional or nonprofessional performance license and invoice by email immediately following your application.

-If the venue is located in New York City or Los Angeles, or outside of North America, special permissions must be secured, which can take additional time.
+If the venue is located in New York City or Los Angeles, or outside of North America, special permissions may need to be secured, which can take additional time.
 In most cases, you can expect to receive notice on whether your intended production is approved within two weeks.